The Flexi Retractable Dog Leash: Dangerous or Convenient?

-If you already bought one, return it.
-Number one reason, retractable leashes are dangerous!
-Second, it puts your DOG in control, NOT you.
+A retractable leash puts your DOG in control, NOT you.
 The purpose of a leash is to keep your dog under your control, not to give him free roaming rights while on your walk.

-The thin cord of a retractable leash can break, especially if you have a strong dog.
+- The thin cord of most retractable leashes can break, especially if you have a strong dog.
 Even if your dog is only 30 lbs. and he takes off at full speed, the cord can break.
 You now have a dog that is off leash and you’ve been injured with a cord that snapped back at you.

-It’s been reported that owners have gotten tangled up in the cord of a flexi-leash as the dog walks around them, causing them to trip, get rope burn, or cuts on their hands or legs.
+- It’s been reported that owners have gotten tangled up in the cord of a retractable leash as the dog walks around them, causing them to trip, get rope burn, or cuts on their hands or legs.

-I just heard a story a few weeks ago of a woman taking her dog out for a walk, she stepped outside and the dog saw a squirrel.
-The dog took off running, while pulling the owner down the stairs.
+A friend of mine recently took her dog out for a walk, she stepped outside and the dog saw a squirrel.
+The dog took off running while pulling the owner down the stairs.
 The woman ended up with broken ribs!

-Hopefully that is enough to convince you not to buy that retractable leash!
+Hopefully, this is enough to convince you not to buy that retractable leash!
+But let’s continue…

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.